Bala Ganapathi William: Awards

 In 2017, William received the Best Host/Announcer Award for 2016 and 2017 from the Malaysian MGR Youth Association and Persatuan Peminat ASTRO Vaanavil Negeri Kedah.
 The award was presented to him by the popular Indian actor/director K. Bhagyaraj.
 The ceremony took place at SP Inn Hotel, Sungai Petani Kedah on 29 July 2017.

 On 29 December 2017, William received the Nadigar Thilagam Sivaji Ganesan Award as Most Promising Artist of the Year 2017.
 This award was presented to him by Sivaji Ganesan Cultural Society, Malaysia.

 On 31 January 2019, William received the Cinefest Malaysia Award as Best Debut Director for his movie titled Neeyum Naanum.

-In April 2019, William received twin award from MICA Awards 2019 as the Best Debut Director & Best Movie for Neeyum Naanum.
+In April 2019, William received twin awards from MICA Awards 2019 as the Best Debut Director & Best Movie for Neeyum Naanum.